-PGS 380G.
-Biomedical Pharmacology II.
+PGS 480E.
+Concepts in Biomedical Pharmacology.

-Explore fundamental concepts of pharmacology, pharmacologic agents and relevant physiology and disease pathophysiology in the areas of renal; hematopoiesis; immune/asthma/allergy; endocrine; anti-virals and anti-retrovirals; cancer therapeutics and immunotherapy.
-Three lecture hours a week for one semester.
+Explore fundamental concepts of pharmacology, pharmacologic agents and relevant physiology and disease pathophysiology in the areas of neuropharmacology; cardiovascular; gastrointestinal; renal; hematopoiesis; immune/asthma/allergy; endocrine; anti-virals and antiretrovirals; cancer therapeutics and immunotherapy.
+Four lecture hours a week for one semester Pharmacy Graduate Studies 380G and 480E may not both be counted.
 Offered on the letter-grade basis only.
-Prerequisite: Graduate standing; Pharmacy Graduate Studies 380F, or consent of instructor.
+Prerequisite: Graduate standing and experience or prior coursework in physiology, biochemistry, or organic chemistry.